 What kind of eye injuries can a toy cause?

-Common eye injuries caused by mishaps with toys can range from a minor scratch to the front surface of the eye (called a corneal abrasion) to very serious, sight-threatening injuries.
+Common eye injuries caused by mishaps with toys can range from a minor scratch to the front surface of the eye (called a corneal abrasion) to sight-threatening injuries.

 Severe eye injuries can include the following: